Safe rock pool rambles. Exploring the south coast of Jersey & the Ramsar Wetlands site at low tide

 Why was the southeast coast of Jersey designated a Ramsar site?

 The World Wetlands site on the southeast coast of Jersey is one of the most extensive intertidal reef sites in Europe.
-The area comprises various habitats from reefs, boulder fields, mud, sandy and shingle shores, shallow tidal lagoons, seagrass beds, and many outlying reefs.
+The area comprises various habitats, from reefs, boulder fields, mud, sandy and shingle shores, shallow tidal lagoons, seagrass beds, and many outlying reefs.

 The maximum spring tide range of 12 metres exposes 17.5 square kilometres of wave-cut rock platforms, extensive areas of reef, and a complex system of gullies.
 It provides essential winter habitats for wading birds and wildfowl.